Someone/Life In A Day/Sad Affair/All For You/Pleasantly Disturbed/No Cure/Chelsea Girl/Wasteland/Destiny/Murder Story

 Sweat In Bullet ups the rhythm slightly, with a syncopated groove backing another very new romantic, mannered vocal.
 There is a dance-ish beat to this that is a bit Talking Heads in style and Jim Kerr's vocal has a bit of David Byrne quirkiness to it.
 It also features one of those very eighties semi-funky synth/guitar breaks.
 There is also something a bit Roxy Music about it - although it has its own bright and unique style of art rock, it has that early Roxy futuristic feel in there.

-The perplexingly-titled 70 Cities As Love Brings The Fall reminds me of some of the material on David Bowie's 1979 Lodger album, something about the lyrics, rhythm and those distinctive vocal rises and falls.
+The perplexingly-titled 70 Cities As Love Brings The Fall reminds me, again, of some of the material on David Bowie's 1979 Lodger album, something about the lyrics, rhythm and those distinctive vocal rises and falls.

 Boys From Brazil is another Joy Division-ish, chugging, overpowering number, the sharp European-sounding synthesisers interplaying wonderfully with the thumping, insistent drums.